U.S. Republicans blast Biden over Afghanistan deaths | Politics

 McCarthy deflected a question about whether he agreed with those calls.
 "There will be a day of reckoning," he told reporters, before adding that the immediate focus should be on the evacuation.
 "Once we get everybody out, then we should start the very next day on the questions and the answers to hold those rightfully accountable for their misactions."

 The bloody and chaotic withdrawal is only the latest issue that Republicans have used to bludgeon Biden's presidency as they prepare for 2022 midterm elections in which they are favored to retake control of the House.
 Republicans have also blamed him for a surge of migrants at the U.S.-Mexico border, rising crime rates and inflation.
-An administration official said it was distasteful that lawmakers were quickly moving to politicize a tragedy and predicted that such efforts could backfire politically.
+"It is easy to throw stones or be a critic from the outside.
+It is harder to be in the arena and make difficult decisions," White House spokeswoman Jen Psaki told reporters at a daily briefing.

 Some Republicans called for rhetorical restraint.
 "While it may be tempting to some to use this moment to score political points, now is not the time for that.
 My fellow Americans: let’s gather together, mourn the fallen, comfort the hurting, and pray for peace, leadership, and safety," Republican Senator Kevin Cramer advised on Twitter.

-But conservatives, including Representative Marjorie Taylor Greene and other members of the hard-line House Freedom Caucus, have called on Biden and Vice President Kamala Harris to resign and have pushed for Biden's impeachment.
+But conservatives, including Representative Marjorie Taylor Greene and other members of the hard-line House Freedom Caucus, called on Biden and Vice President Kamala Harris to resign and pushed for Biden's impeachment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)